xhzeem/paramix/README.md

   -p  [val]  Add a custom parameter to the URL
   -d         URL decode the values of the paramters
-  -r         Replace the value instead of appending it -s         Modify the single parameter at a time
+  -r         Replace the value instead of appending it -s         Modify a single parameter at a time
 ```

 ## Usage